The 2024 AES New York Student Recording Competition

 Remember, you can enter in a maximum of two categories, with each submission being unique.
 Each academic institution is limited to two entries per category.
 The Director of the AES Recording Competition oversees the judging and awards process, ensuring a fair and comprehensive evaluation.

-Faculty advisors play a critical role by confirming submissions through an email verification process within a week of the upload deadline.
+Faculty advisors play a critical role by confirming submissions through an email verification process within five days of the upload deadline.
 Make sure to provide your advisor’s valid university email and inform them about the submission timeline.

 We encourage submissions to focus on your best mixing work, aiming for clarity and sonic creativity without resorting to excessive loudness or peak limiting.
-Mixes should be free from digital distortion or clipping, with no peaks exceeding 0dbFS.
+Mixes should be free from digital distortion or clipping.
 This approach helps preserve musical dynamics and tonal balance, essential for a standout submission.

 Even if you’re not competing, we invite you to attend the competition events at the AES Convention.
 It’s a fantastic opportunity to experience top-notch projects from peers, learn from judges’ insights, and engage with the wider AES community.
 This program isn’t just about competition; it’s a platform for learning, improvement, and celebrating high-quality music and sound production in a supportive environment.